 High Fiber Breakfast Reduces Diabetes Risk Among Children

-Most of us knew that breakfast was good for us.
-But new research finds a breakfast – especially breakfast with fiber – can also reduce the risk of diabetes among children.
+Most of us knew that high fiber breakfast was good for us.
+But new research finds breakfast with good fiber can also reduce the risk of diabetes among children.

 Research from the University of Glasgow’s School of Medicine studied and tested 4,116 children aged nine and ten years old.
 The children attended 200 primary schools in London, Birmingham, and Leicester – all in the U.K.